 ID Verification Action Points

-- Establish which individuals will need to have their identity verified and begin to compile details of the documentation required.
+- Establish which individuals need to have their identity verified and their identity verification deadlines.
+Note the different deadlines for directors and PSCs.

 - Is the information currently registered with Companies House accurate for these directors/PSCs?
 Do their details exactly match the details in the documentation that will be used to ID verify these individuals?
 If not, make the necessary changes to Companies House filings in advance of ID verification.

-- How will the IDs of directors/PSCs will be verified and by whom, for example, will it be directly by Companies House (CH) or through an ACSP?
+- How will the IDs of directors/PSCs be verified and by whom, for example, will it be directly with Companies House using the GOV.UK One Login system or through an Authorised Corporate Service Provider (ACSP)?

 - Will directors/PSCs ID verify themselves, or will the company organise it for them?